samvera-labs/samvera-nesting_indexer/README.md

 ## Concepts

-As we are indexing objects, we have two types of documents:
+While indexing objects, we work with two types of documents:

 1. [PreservationDocument](./lib/samvera/nesting_indexer/documents.rb) - a light-weight representation of a Fedora object
 2. [IndexDocument](./lib/samvera/nesting_indexer/documents.rb) - a light-weight representation of a SOLR document object

-We have four attributes to consider for indexing the graph:
+The four attributes to consider for indexing the graph:

 1. id - the unique identifier for a document
-2. parent_ids - the ids for all of the parents of a given document
+2. parent_ids - the ids for of the parents of the given document
 3. pathnames - the paths to traverse from a root document to the given document
-4. ancestors - the pathnames to each node that is an ancestor of the given node (e.g. pathname to my parent, pathname to my grandparent)
+4. ancestors - the pathnames to each ancestral node of the given node (e.g. pathname to my parent, pathname to my grandparent)

 See [Samvera::NestingIndexer::Documents::IndexDocument](./lib/samvera/nesting_indexer/documents.rb) for further discussion.

-To reindex a single document, we leverage the [`Samvera::NestingIndexer.reindex_relationships`](./lib/samvera/nesting_indexer.rb) method.
+To reindex a single document, use the [`Samvera::NestingIndexer.reindex_relationships`](./lib/samvera/nesting_indexer.rb) method.

-To reindex all of the documents, we leverage the [`Samvera::NestingIndexer.reindex_all!`](lib/samvera/nesting_indexer.rb) method. **Warning: This is a very slow process.**
+To reindex all documents, use the [`Samvera::NestingIndexer.reindex_all!`](lib/samvera/nesting_indexer.rb) method. **Warning: This is a very slow process.**

-With a node's pathname(s), we are able to query what are all of my descendants (both direct and indirect) by way of the ancestors.
+From a node's pathname(s), you can query all of that node's descendants (both direct and indirect).

 ## Examples